kkoczot/ElCocinero/README.md

 ### This project is made using *react*, *react-router-dom* and *vite* technologies.

-It shows the author's programming skills.
+It shows my programming skills.
 Contains elements such as:

  - light/dark theme automatically selected based on user preferences and can be changed